metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 * Fails Later Harm.
 * Fails Condorcet Winner.
 * Inconsistant.
-* Vulnerable to a Cloning Attack.
+* The basic Borda Method is vulnerable to a Cloning Attack.

 #### Condorcet

 Technically this family of methods should be called Condorcet Pairwise, because any method that meets both Condorcet Criteria is technically a Condorcet Method.
 However, in discussion and throughout this software collection the term Condorcet will refer to  methods which uses a Matrix of Wins and Losses derived from direct pairing of choices and seeks to identify a Condorcet Winner.

 The basic Condorcet Method will frequently fail to identify a winner.
 One possibility is a Loop (Condorcet's Paradox) Where A > B, B > C, and C > A. Another possibility is a knot (not an accepted term, but one which will be used in this documentation).
-A Loop can be considered a tie, and a Knot can be considered something less than a tie.
 To make Condorcet resolvable a second method is typically used to resolve Loops and Knots.

 * Complexity Varies among sub-methods.
 * Fails Later Harm.
 * Meets both Condorcet Criteria.
 * When a Condorcet Winner is present Consistency is met.
 When there is no Condorcet Winner this Consistency also applies between a Dominant (Smith) Set and the rest of the choices, but not within the Smith Set.
 Sub-methods vary in consistency when there is no Condorcet Winner.

-### Score Voting Systems
+### Score (Range) Voting Systems

 Most Methods for Ranked Choice Ballots can be used for Score Ballots, either directly or by translating the ballots.
-Score Voting proposals typically implement *Borda Count*,with a fixed depth of choices. *STAR*, creates a virtual runoff between the top two *Borda Count* Choices.
+Score Voting proposals typically implement *Borda Count*, with a fixed depth of choices. *STAR*, creates a virtual runoff between the top two *Borda Count* Choices.

-Advocates of Score Voting claim that this Ballot Style it is a better expression of voter preference (which is purely a matter of opinion and cannot be proved or disproved), but it does create more potential for ties in the resolution process than RC does (which is a reason to assert RC is better).
+Advocates of Score Voting claim that this Ballot Style is a better expression of voter preference (which is purely a matter of opinion and cannot be proved or disproved), but it does create more potential for ties in the resolution process than RC does (which is a reason to assert RC is better).

+Borda appears to benefit from a switch to Score Ballots, while IRV and Condorcet are better served by Ranked Ballots.

 # Objective and Motivation

 I wanted to be able to evaluate alternative methods for resolving elections and couldn't find a flexible enough existing libary in any of the popular general purpose and web development languages: Perl, PHP, Python, Ruby, JavaScript, nor in the newer language Julia (created as an alternative to R and other math languages).
-More recently I was writing a bylaws proposal to use RCV and found that the existing libraries and services were not only constrained in what options they can provide, but also didn't document them clearly, making it a challenge to have a method described in bylaws where it could be guaranteed hand and machine counts would agree.
+More recently I was writing a bylaws proposal to use RCV and found that the existing libraries and services were not only constrained in what options they can provide, but also didn't always document them clearly, making it a challenge to have a method described in bylaws where it could be guaranteed hand and machine counts would agree.

 The objective is to have a library that can handle any of the myriad variants that one might consider either from a study perspective or what is called for by the elections rules of our entity.